Cymraeg

 • BullyingUK – for advice and support on dealing with bullying

-• Childline – free, private and confidential helpline for children and young people in the UK where you can talk about anything.
-Call 0800 1111
+• Childline - free and confidential helpline for children and young people in the UK where you can talk about anything – call 0800 1111

-• Meic – a free and confidential helpline for children and young people in Wales with advisers to help you find the support you need.
+• Meic – free and confidential helpline for children and young people in Wales with advisers to help you find the support you need.
 Call 080880 23456, text 84001 or chat online

-• Mind Cymru - A free and confidential helpline and advice service for people experiencing mental health problems – call 0300 123 3393
+• Mind Cymru - free and confidential helpline and advice service for people experiencing mental health problems – call 0300 123 3393

-• Report Harmful Content – a national reporting centre that has been designed to assist everyone in reporting harmful content online
+• Report Harmful Content – national reporting centre that has been designed to assist everyone in reporting harmful content online

-• YoungMinds – Mental Health support for young people
+• YoungMinds – mental health support for young people

 Safer Internet Day film